orcca-uwo/MultivariatePowerSeries/doc/GetAnalyticExpression.md

 ##  of 's'.
 ##- The command ~GetAnalyticExpression(s)~ returns the analytic
 ##  expression a Puiseux series 's', if it is known.
-##  This is determined in the natural way from the analytic expressions of its internal power
+##  This is determined by taking the analytic expressions of its internal power
-##	series and the change of variables applied to this power series.
+##	series and applying the change of variables to it.
 ##- If an analytic expression is known for a power series or a Puiseux series, it is part of the default display of that
 ##  power series.
 This is not the case for univariate polynomials over power series.
 ##